bevyengine/rfcs/rfcs/geometric-primitives.md

 }
 ```

 Geometric primitives have fully defined shape, size, position, and orientation.
-Position and orientation are handled by the existing `Transform` systems.
+Position and orientation are **not** handled by `Transform` systems.

+TODO:
 Explain the proposal as if it was already included in the engine and you were teaching it to another Bevy user.
 That generally means:

 - Introducing new named concepts.